top of page

 The Universal Rules of Darts

-The basics of scoring also remain the same.
-You get points for any darts that hit the board but no points for those that bounce off or miss the board entirely.
-Darts that hit other darts (and stick) count as a hit, but you still get no points from it.
+2. Scoring: Players get points for any darts that hit the board but no points for those that bounce off or miss the board entirely.
+Darts that hit other darts (and stick) count as a hit, but you get no points from it.

 301 and 501 Darts Rules